koko004/hassio-repo/unifi/DOCS.md

-# Home Assistant Community Add-on: UniFi Network Application
+# HHome Assistant Community Add-on: UniFi Network Application

 This add-on runs Ubiquiti Networks' UniFi Network Application software, which allows you to manage your UniFi network via the web browser.
 The add-on